peterpjaspers/yet-another-make/doc/design_overview.md

 # YAM DAG

+In math a DAG is said to contain vertices and directed edges.
+The YAM DAG is said to contain nodes and dependencies.
+A node corresponds to a vertex in the graph, a dependency to a directed edge.
+YAM does not follow the typical implementation pattern where a graph is stored in memory as a list of vertices and a list of edges, an edge being a pair of vertex ids.
+Instead YAM follows an object oriented design in which a node X contains one or more lists of dependencies, a dependency being a node on which node X depends.

+The following sections describe node and dependency types.

 ## Node types

-The YAM DAG contains nodes (vertices) with the following types:
+The YAM DAG contains nodes of the following types:
 - ***Command node***
-  A command node has a ***command script*** and one or more  ***output files***.
+  A command node has a ***command script***, one or more  ***output files*** and a
+  ***command execution version***.
-  A command script can either be a single command, e.g. gcc -c util.cpp, or a shell script.
-Output files are produced by executing the command script.
-An output file can be produced by one and only one command.
+  A command script can either be a single command, e.g. gcc -c util.cpp, or a shell script.Output files are produced by executing the command script.
+An output file can be produced by one and one command only.
+  The command execution version allows YAM to detect that the command needs (re-)execution.
   The user defines commands, command scripts and output files in one or more
   ***build files***.
-Build files will be discussed in later sections.
+Build files are discussed in section [TBD].
 - ***Derived file node***
-  A derived file node is associated with a derived file.
-A ***derived file*** is an output file of a command.
+  A derived file node is associated with a ***derived file*** and its ***file version***.
+  A derived file is an output file of a command.
 Executing the command script derives the output file(s) from one or more input files.
-  E.g. util.o is derived from util.cpp and util.h, main.exe is derived from util.o
+E.g. util.o is derived from util.cpp and util.h, main.exe is derived from util.o and main.o.
-  and main.o.
+  The file version is a hash of the file content.
 - ***Source file node***
-  A source file node is associated with a ***source file***.
+  A source file node is associated with a ***source file*** and its file version.
   A source file is a file that is not a derived file.
   Source files are created/modified by users of YAM and are typically version controlled, e.g. stored a git repository.
 E.g. util.cpp, util.h and main.cpp are source files.

+Nodes have unique names:
+- A file node name is the absolute pathname of its associated file.
+  This allows a user to build a subset of the derived files by specifying the pathnames of these files on the command line.
+E.g. 'build util.o'.
-Nodes have a unique name.
-The name of a file node is the pathname of its associated file.
-The name of a command node is derived from its first output file name.
+- The name of a command node is the pathname of its first output file name followed by "_cmd".

-A (derived or source) file node computes the version of its associated file.
-Versions are explained in [this section](#finding-the-command-nodes-to-execute).
+YAM uses file and command execution versions to detect that file have changed and to decide which command nodes need (re-)execution.
+Details are described in section [Finding the command nodes to execute](#finding-the-command-nodes-to-execute).

 Note: the term file node is not to be confused with file: file nodes exist in the DAG, files exist in the filesystem.
 In this document the term file is often used as